aryansemwal01/Hangman_Game_JuryDuty/README.md

 PROJECT TITLE:
-Hangman Was Innocent
+Hangman Game

 DESCRIPTION:
-Welcome to the classic word-guessing game of Hangman!
-Hangman is a simple yet addictive game where players try to guess a secret word by suggesting letters within a certain number of attempts.
-The game is not just about luck; it also tests your vocabulary, word recognition, and strategic thinking.
+Step into the timeless word-guessing game of Hangman!
+Hangman is a captivating blend of skill and strategy where players endeavor to uncover a secret word within a limited number of attempts.
+This digital adaptation of the classic challenges your vocabulary, word recognition, and strategic thinking.

-In this digital adaptation of Hangman, players are presented with a blank word, represented by dashes indicating each letter.
-Your objective is to guess the letters of the word correctly before running out of attempts.
-With each incorrect guess, a part of the hangman's gallows is drawn, bringing you one step closer to losing the game.
-However, with every correct guess, the letters are revealed, helping you to uncover the mystery word.
+In this iteration, players are greeted with a blank canvas, represented by dashes symbolizing each letter of the mystery word.
+Your task?
+Guess the letters correctly before the hangman's gallows take shape with each incorrect guess.
+Every accurate conjecture brings you closer to unveiling the hidden word, while each misstep adds a stroke to the hangman's portrait.

 TEAM MEMBERS:
-              Anchit Monga(2310991774) - Senior Software Developer
+- Anchit Monga (Senior Software Developer)
-              Aryan Semwal(2310991796) - Senior Project Manager
+- Aryan Semwal (Senior Project Manager)
-              Bhupesh Yadav(2310991807) - Senior Software Tester
+- Bhupesh Yadav (Senior Software Tester)

 VERSION CONTROL:
-* version1.py - 1st version with the feature to choose from 3 different themes to play the game in
+- version1.py: Initial version offering a choice between 3 different themes.
-* version2.py - Added points system and general enhancements
+- version2.py: Introduced a points system and general enhancements.
-* version3.py - Added a gui using tkinter library
+- version3.py: Integrated a graphical user interface (GUI) using the tkinter library.
-* version4.py - Final project complete with tkinter gui and a special interactive feature for win/lose scenario
+- version4.py: Final iteration complete with a tkinter GUI and interactive win/lose scenarios.

 ADDITIONAL FEATURES:
-* Points system
+- Points system for scoring
-* Restart button
+- Restart button for convenience
-* The game automatically resets if the theme is changed between the game
+- Automatic game reset upon theme change
-* Game displays the correct answer at last after the game is finished
+- Display of the correct answer after game conclusion

 INSTRUCTIONS TO PLAY THE GAME:
-Start the game by selecting a difficulty level.
-A hidden word will be generated, and you will be shown how many letters it contains.
+1. A concealed word will be generated, with the number of letters indicated.
-Guess one letter at a time by inputting it into the game interface.
+2. Guess one letter at a time via the game interface.
-If the guessed letter is part of the word, it will be revealed in its correct position(s).
-If the guessed letter is not part of the word, a part of the hangman's gallows will be drawn.
+3. Correct guesses reveal letters in their respective positions.
+4. Incorrect guesses contribute to the hangman's formation.
-Continue guessing letters until you correctly identify the word or run out of attempts.
+5. Continue guessing until you decipher the word or exhaust your attempts.
-Win the game by guessing the word correctly within the allotted attempts, or lose if the hangman's figure is completed before you can solve the word.
+6. Triumph by deducing the word within the allotted attempts or face defeat as the hangman's figure is completed.

-Ready to test your word skills?
-LET'S PPLAY HANGMAN GAME!!
+Ready to test your linguistic prowess?
+Let's embark on a round of Hangman!